exyi/pg2parquet/README.md

       --quiet
           Avoid printing unnecessary information (schema and progress).
 Only errors will be written to stderr

+  -c, --connection <CONNECTION_STRING>
+          PostgreSQL connection URL (postgres://...) or connection string.
+Mutually exclusive with individual connection parameters.
+The connection URL may be also provided using the DATABASE_URL environment variable (recommended if it contains a password) See https://docs.rs/postgres/latest/postgres/config/struct.Config.html for a list of supported options

   -H, --host <HOST>
           Database server host